 What We Do

 The Hub strengthens digital health literacy by producing knowledge resources, informing policy development, enabling expert collaboration, and fostering community centered learning.
-Our work converts research into understanding, expertise into shared value, and innovation into responsible, equitable practice.

 educational services

 We carry out targeted research, develop accessible educational content, and connect experts across sectors to ensure that digital health tools and practices are understood and applied responsibly.
-Our activities support both conceptual development and real world testing, helping ideas move from theory into effective practice.

 Our core work includes: